 Warning: this is a looooong post, so get yourself your favorite drink and get in a comfortable position because this will take a while.
 Also, the post is filled with links to outside resources that explain various concepts or products.
 I suggest you first read this post, then go back and check those references to get an in-depth understanding of those concepts that interest you the most.

-Update: Since I wrote this article, I added two more follow-up related articles:
+Update: Since I wrote this article, I added three more follow-up related articles:

 My Keto Journey